agni-datta/csLaTeX/csletter/README.md

 - The `logo` and `signature` options require image files that exist at compile time.
 If the file path is wrong or the file is missing, `graphicx` will error.
 Always use paths relative to the main `.tex` file or absolute paths.
 - `header=true` draws a horizontal rule and sender metadata at the top.
 If you want a custom letterhead image instead, use `logo=true` with `logofile` and leave `header=false`.
 - Margin options are passed directly to `geometry`.
 If you load `geometry` yourself after this package, your settings will override the ones set here: either let `csletter` manage geometry or do not pass margin options to it.
-- LuaLaTeX loads Garamond via `fontspec`.
+- LuaLaTeX loads Garamond via `fontspec`, and both engine branches use Inconsolata for monospaced text.
 On pdfLaTeX, the package falls back to a Garamond-compatible font available in the TeX distribution.
 If neither is installed, Latin Modern is used silently.

 ### License